actionml/docs.actionml.com/single_driver_machine.md

     pio build # do this before every train

-## 6. Spin Up a Spark Cluster
+## 6. Spin Up a Spark Cluster&mdash;Docker Magic

 Here lies Docker magic to create AWS instances and install and launch Spark containers.

 ## 7. Train the Template

-If there is data in the EventSever you may now run:
+If the EventServer is running and there is data in the appName listed in `engine.json` you may now run:

     pio train -- \ # tells pio the rest of the params are for SparkSubmit --driver-memory 4g \